 Sapna Gandhi is an actor, singer-songwriter, and content creator.
-In addition to TV credits such as SCANDAL and AMERICAN HOUSEWIFE, she has appeared in numerous shorts and features, including indie cult feature DUST UP (2012) and festival darlings IN ABSENTIA (2017) and THUMPER (2017).
-Gandhi created the comedic series BROAD STROKES, has produced several series, short films and mixed-media theatrical productions, and most recently produced and starred in the short film BREAK and feature film ABOUT STRANGERS (both under the umbrella of the production company Elegant Grotesque).
-She is also 1/2 of the nascent musical duo, VATAVARAN, was born in England, raised all over the states, studied English and Women’s Studies, and trained at the American Conservatory Theatre in SF.
+In addition to TV credits such as SHAMELESS and SCANDAL, she has appeared in numerous shorts and features, including festival darlings IN ABSENTIA (Raindance) and THUMPER (Tribeca).
+Gandhi created the comedic series BROAD STROKES, produced and starred in the short BREAK and feature ABOUT STRANGERS (both under the umbrella of her production company Elegant Grotesque), and has produced several series and films (most recently SCRAP, starring Anthony Rapp and directed by Leena Pendharkar, and Noel Gallagher’s High Flying Birds’ STRANDED ON THE EARTH).
+She is also 1/2 of the musical duo, VATAVARAN, was born in England, raised all over the states, studied English and Women’s Studies, and trained at the American Conservatory Theatre in SF.

 Eric Michael Kochmer is a director/actor/writer/producer, but mostly a storyteller.
 After studying under experimental theater director Elizabeth Swados at LaMama Theatre, graduating from Marymount Manhattan College, and creating some bizarre theater in New York City, he came to La La Land and produced and starred in an avant garde film.
 A few years later he found WMM and has been a little happier ever since.
 Eric has appeared in over 30 feature and short films, the most recent being the award winning features VIRGINITY and WHITE RABBIT.
 His feature film directorial debut, WAY DOWN IN CHINATOWN can be found on Amazon and he is currently in post-production on his second feature film, ABOUT STRANGERS.